martok/Modbus-Arduino/README.md

 1) Implement other Serial settings: parity, stop bits, ...

-2) End frame delay, also known as T35

-3) Test it with several Arduino boards: UNO, Mega, etc..
+2) Test it with several Arduino boards: UNO, Mega, etc..

-4) Extend it to Leonardo
+3) Extend it to Leonardo

-Master:

-1) Function code 1 and 2 still not implemented

-2) Function code 15 still not implement

-3) Other codes under development

 New features by Helium6072 29 July 2016
 =================================================================